Sustainable corporate governance

 The DekaBank idea management for the Deka Group takes place via a web-based platform, through which the employees of the Deka Group can input their ideas for improving processes or for new products and services.
 The crowd-sourcing approach of this platform allows employees to participate actively in the further development and evaluation of the ideas published on the platform.
 Indications of potential problems and risks are also helpful for the respective division that decides whether to implement an idea.

-In the year 2024 alone, employees submitted a total of 104 ideas (compared to 81 in 2023).
-A total of six ideas were awarded cash prizes for a total of 1,500 euros.
-The savings or additional revenue due to the suggestions amounted to 142,200 euros.
-The high sum is due to the ideas submitted in the two previous years, whose annual savings are each spread over three years.
+In the year 2025 alone, employees submitted a total of 84 ideas (compared to 104 in 2024).
+A total of six ideas were awarded cash prizes for a total of 3,100 euros.
+The savings or additional revenue due to the suggestions amounted to 26,400 euros.

 S Broker AG & Co KG joined the DekaBank idea management as of 1 January 2024.